-It is time to change reviewers... what does this mean in terms of visibility?
-Will my new reviewer see my past 15Fives?
-Will my past reviewer still have visibility into my reviews?
+It is time to change reviewers... what does this mean in terms of visibility across all of 15Five?
+Will my new reviewer see my past Check-ins?
+Will my past reviewer still have visibility into my past reviews?
 These are all valid questions that will be answered in this article.

 Visibility varies from feature to feature.
-The level of visibility is directly related to the degree of sensitivity of the information; ie Reviews and 1-on-1s typically contain more sensitive information than 15Fives and Objectives.
+The level of visibility is directly related to the degree of sensitivity of the information; ie Reviews and 1-on-1s typically contain more sensitive information than Check-ins and Objectives.
+Therefore, Check-ins and Objectives are visible to new reviewers.

-For more information on 15Fives and best practices, see this article.
+For more information on Check-ins and best practices, see this article.

 Reviewer changes and 1-on-1 visibility

-Past reviewers can see all 1-on-1s that were conducted while he/she was the reviewer.
-Once the reviewer is changed, all 1-on-1s will be held with the new reviewer.
+Past reviewers can see all 1-on-1s that were conducted while they were the reviewer.
+Once the reviewer is changed, all automatic 1-on-1s will be held with the new reviewer.
 Going forward, past reviewers will not be able to see new 1-on-1 agendas.
 Currently, 1-on-1s are private to the reporter and reviewer only.

 New reviewers will be responsible for all 1-on-1 agendas created after the reviewer switch.
 New reviewers will have no visibility into past 1-on-1 agendas, unless the direct report or past reviewer shares copies through email or PDF.
 Again, the only two people who can see 1-on-1 agendas are the reporter and the reviewer.